-The Hamilton Girls Soccer Coach's Pledge
+The Hamilton Boy's Soccer Coach's Pledge

-The Hamilton Girls Soccer Coach's Pledge extends beyond a knowledge of athletics and reaches into the life of each of our players.
+The Hamilton Boy's Soccer Coach's Pledge extends beyond a knowledge of athletics and reaches into the life of each of our players.
 It is one of the most important responsibilities and involves at least the same level of effort and commitment that we coaches expect of the players.
 Mutual respect and team membership are to be expected equally of the players and the coaches and, for the coach, involves the following promises:

-As a Girls Soccer Coach at Hamilton Local Schools I Promise:
+As a Boy's Soccer Coach at Hamilton Local Schools I Promise: